Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Greece is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+As a member of the European Union (EU), Greece is subject to accounting, auditing, and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+The jurisdiction has aligned its corporate reporting and statutory audit framework with the EU acquis communautaire relating to financial reporting, statutory audit, and public oversight.

 -